Skip to main content

 Ligustrum japonicum

-The second way to safely plant trees close to houses and buildings is to choose trees with the capacity to grow no more than 20 feet at maturity.
-You would be best considering a species which is half shrub and half tree such as:
+The second way to safely plant trees close to houses and buildings is to choose trees with the capacity to grow no more than 6 metres (20 feet) at maturity.
+You would be best considering a species which is half shrub and half tree, such as:

 • Photinia Red Robin